loganbek/streamline-tools/meetingNotes.md

 ####### DESCRIPTION - Focus on explaining what the item does and why users should install it

 Streamline your Oracle CPQ workflows, development, administration and maintenance.
-LOAD AND UNLOAD your BML scripts to and from Oracle CPQ Cloud.
+LOAD and UNLOAD your BML scripts to and from Oracle CPQ Cloud.
 Use with your favorite Text Editor - Visual Studio Code instead of the Big Machines web based editors.
 Manage your BML code using Git versioning control.
 Auto "check" and "validate" to improve code quality and debugging efficiency.